Chrs987/HomeAssistant/Project_Proposal.md

 ## Team motivation for selecting this project.

 ## Open-Source Project Description of Home-Assistant
-- Home Assistant is an open source home automation system that allows users the ability to put local control and privacy first.
+- Home Assistant is a python based open source home automation system that allows users the ability to put local control and privacy first.
 It tracks the state of all the devices in the users home uniting them under a single mobile-friendly interface.
 Home Assistant takes control of all devices without storing any data in the cloud and lets the user set up advanced rules to control devices.
 - Activity
   - Contributors - 2,000+
   - Commits - 29,000+